Home » Features » Top 15 Best PSP Hidden Gems

 Valkyria Chronicles II

-The first Valkyria Chronicles was the first PS3 game I really loved.
-Unfortunately the rest of the world didn’t feel the same way.
-In particular North America.
-Sega decided to take the series to the Sony PSP to reach a wider Japanese audience, and they made some changes along the way.
-This is a turn based 3D free roaming strategy game where you decimate large armies of foes moving one character at a time.
+This is a turn based 3D free roaming strategy game where you decimate large armies of foes.
+You take turns moving each character across the battlefield in real-time.
 There’s huge amounts of strategy because stationary characters can attack during the enemy’s turn if they’re in range.
-This means you can set up smart placements to bolster your defenses.
+This means you can set up your own units in ways that bolster your defenses.
 Honestly the gameplay is remarkable.
-The story doesn’t fare quite as well as there’s now more of an anime schools day approach that’s a far cry from the original.
-Still, it’s a PSP hidden gem through and through.
+There are so many levels of strategy here every single time you play will be different.
+I loved experimenting with unit placement, and finding new vantage points to attack.
+The story doesn’t fare quite as well as there’s now more of an anime schools day approach.
+It’s a far cry from the original with its more serious tone.
+If you can look past the change in premise you’re in for a good time.

 Written by